-PKO BP's and the Bank's primary residential loan products consist primarily of standard repayment mortgages for financing home or apartment purchases, renovations or refurbishments.
+PKO BP's and the Bank's primary residential loan products consist of products offered under the brand "Wlasny Kqt Hipoteczny" (consisting primarily of standard repayment mortgages for financing home or apartment purchases, renovations or refurbishments).
 These loans are secured by mortgages on the property being acquired or other property.
 Until such mortgages are registered in the mortgage register, PKO BP and the Bank insure the receivables under such loans during the interim period.